MathewChanda/Snapchat-Geofilters/README.md

 ## Metric
-As of September 2020, the Snapchat Geofilter that I created have recieved over 5.7 millions+ and 286.9 millions+ views.
+As of September 2020, the Snapchat Geofilter that I created have recieved over 5.7 millions+ uses and 286.9 millions+ views.
+My Snapchat Geofilters can be accessed at various cities around the United States such as San Francisco, Washington DC, and Charlotte.

 ![Metrics of my Snapchat Geofilter](https://github.com/MathewChanda/Snapchat-Geofilters/blob/master/Snapchat%20Geofilter/Metrics.png)